 This plan reflects a First Phase of planning, including high-level strategies for investments of SHS funds but does not include the specific work plans for these investments.
 These details will be developed in collaboration with community stakeholders across multiple planning sessions for each investment strategy.
 In this phase we will include representatives from as many cities and towns within Clackamas County as possible, to ensure broad input and support.
 HACC will develop a structure that outlines the categories of and the full scope of work for years 2 - 3 of the program.
-Through multiple stakeholders, and will engage especially with culturally-specific organizations, including smaller and emerging organizations, to support this work.
+Through multiple stakeholder meetings HACC will build workplans for priority investments collaboratively with stakeholders, and will engage especially with culturally-specific organizations, including smaller and emerging organizations, to support this work.
 The work of these groups will inform the specific programs that will be designed or expanded upon to meet the goals of this plan for Phase Two and beyond.